beamer-bridge/beamer/docs/source/agent.rst

 Rather, it does that via an instance of ``EventFetcher``.
 Event fetcher handles communication with the JSON-RPC server and can block.
-However, even if the event fetcher for, say, L2a chain, blocks, since it is only being invoked by the contract event monitor, which runs inside a thread, it won't block the entire node.
-Therefore, even if a JSON-RPC server is very slow or the connection is otherwise unreliable, the node as a whole will remain responsive.
+However, even if the event fetcher for, say, L2a chain, blocks, since it is only being invoked by the contract event monitor, which runs inside a thread, it won't block the entire agent.
+Therefore, even if a JSON-RPC server is very slow or the connection is otherwise unreliable, the agent as a whole will remain responsive.

 With the current contract implementation, we have one contract, ``RequestManager``, deployed on the source chain (L2a), and one contract, ``FillManager``, deployed on the target chain (L2b).
 Therefore